 - It begins as a movement at the edge of vision.
 A line that is almost not there, yet carries a body, a face, a direction.
 In Alta marea, Luciana Amé lets her figures emerge as if lifted from a rising tide line; hybrids of human and water, of presence and memory.

-- Amé’s black-and-white universe has always lived between simplicity and complexity.
+- Amé's black-and-white universe has always lived between simplicity and complexity.
 Here, that meeting deepens.
 The lines are clearer, yet the emotions expand.
-The faces remain open but hold an interior dream.
+The faces remain open yet inward.
 Each figure seems caught within a moment of transformation, as if the tide has just reached them and something essential has shifted.

 - The musicality that has long echoed quietly through Amé's practice is still present; now more distant, like a rhythm below the surface.
 These new works move in a soft legato, where each curve and contour becomes both motion and stillness.
 A point of balance.
 A breath.

 - Alta marea is also a story of relationships.
 Between body and sea.
 Between gaze and memory.
 Between the lives we live and the ones that pull at us from elsewhere.
-Luciana’s figures stand alone, yet never isolated; they belong to a shared flow, to a time that moves in both directions at once.
+Luciana's figures stand alone, yet never isolated.
+They belong to a shared flow, to a time that moves in more than one direction.

 Joakim Kocjancic